foureyes/csci-ua.0479-spring2021-001/slides/db/postgres.markdown

 See [docs on Date/Time types](https://www.postgresql.org/docs/current/static/datatype-datetime.html)

 * {:.fragment} `timestamptz` (timestamp __with timezone__, __use this__!)
-	* {:.fragment} stored as UTC (universal coordinated time, sometimes GMT is synonym), queried, shown in local time zone
+	* {:.fragment} stored as UTC (universal coordinated time, sometimes GMT is synonym... but GMT is actual timezone, while UTC is a time standard), queried, shown in local time zone
 * {:.fragment} `timestamp` (no timezone)
 * {:.fragment} `date`
 * {:.fragment} `time`

-It's sometimes useful to store date or time date in a regular `integer` field.
-For example, year can be represented by:
+What are some options for storing year only?
 {:.fragment}

 * {:.fragment} a `timestamptz` or `date` but with consistent values for month, day etc.